talon-one/talon_go/docs/BestPriorPrice.md

 ### NewBestPriorPrice

-`func NewBestPriorPrice(sku string, observedAt time.Time, contextId string, price float32, metadata BestPriorPriceMetadata, target map[string]interface{}, ) *BestPriorPrice`
+`func NewBestPriorPrice(id int64, sku string, observedAt time.Time, contextId string, price float32, metadata BestPriorPriceMetadata, target map[string]interface{}, ) *BestPriorPrice`

 NewBestPriorPrice instantiates a new BestPriorPrice object This constructor will assign default values to properties that have it defined,